asdaa0/HWIDGEN-SRC/README.md

 ## Project Goal
-* Releasing the full source code of HWIDGEN.
+* Opening and realasing the full source code of HWIDGEN.
+* Provide an archive/changelog.
+* Provide a full documentation on how HWIDGEN really works.
 * Provide compiler & decompiler instructions.
 * List & show external dependencies which are required by HWIDGEN.

 ## Dependencies
 HWIDGEN requires several dependencies to run:
+* Windows 10
-* gatherosstate
+* gatherosstate (can be extracted from the Windows 10 Image)
 * slc
-* AutoHotKey
+* AutoHotKey ("compiler")

 ## Why isn't the original HWIDGEN tool open source'd?